AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

   </tbody>
 </table>

-Both of these options enable automatic line ending normalization for text files, with one minor difference: `core.autocrlf=true` converts files to `CRLF` on checkout from the index to the working tree, while `core.autocrlf=input` doesn't touch line endings in the working tree.
+Both of these options enable automatic line ending normalization for text files, with one minor difference: `core.autocrlf=true` converts files to `CRLF` on checkout from the repo to the working tree, while `core.autocrlf=input` leaves the working tree untouched.

-For this reason, `core.autocrlf=true` tends to be recommended setting for Windows developers since it guarantees `LF` in the remote copy of your code while allowing you to use `CRLF` locally for full compatibility with Windows editors and file formats.
+For this reason, `core.autocrlf=true` tends to be recommended setting for Windows developers since it guarantees `LF` in the remote copy of your code while allowing you to use `CRLF` in your working tree for full compatibility with Windows editors and file formats.

 ### Normalizing Line Endings in Git with `.gitattributes`